Agriculture + Food

 Livestock science focuses on optimizing production and quality of traditional and new species, and on novel traits through genomics, breeding, protection systems, and issues of importance to the beef, dairy, swine, and poultry industries such as food safety, food quality, production efficiency and sustainability, and environmental health.

-We are This work is helping create valuable products from the agricultural, forest and plant waste and greener chemicals to new catalysts The research in this areas harnesses our expertise in fuels and petrochemicals, nanoscience, biochemistry, proteomics, and systems biology.
+This work is helping create valuable products from the agricultural, forest and plant waste and greener chemicals to new catalysts The research in this areas harnesses our expertise in fuels and petrochemicals, nanoscience, biochemistry, proteomics, and systems biology.
 Sciences such as genomics are foundational to developing probiotics, nutraceuticals and specialized seed oils to improve the health benefits of food production.
 Genetics and plant biology, and biotechnology allow researchers to identify plant mechanisms and traits that can lead to new crops that are more disease and stress (e.g., drought) resistant, and more efficient in extracting nutrients from soils.